sdwind/course-dbt/greenery/Week3_Assignment.md

                         from DEV_DB.DBT_SDWINDGMAILCOM.FACT_PRODUCT_SESSIONS_SNAPSHOT_WEEKLY)
 order by conversion_rate desc
 ```
-Why might certain products be converting at higher/lower rates than others?
+Why might certain products be converting at higher/lower rates than others? \
 **I think seasonality would be a driver of conversion rates since certain plants require different growing conditions to thrive.**

 ### Part 2:
-Create a macro to simplify part of a model(s).
+Create a macro to simplify part of a model(s). \
 **https://github.com/sdwind/course-dbt/blob/main/greenery/macros/sum_of.sql**

 ### Part 3:
-Add a post hook to your project to apply grants to the role “reporting”.
+Add a post hook to your project to apply grants to the role “reporting”.\
 **https://github.com/sdwind/course-dbt/blob/main/greenery/macros/grant.sql**

 ### Part 4:
-Add calogica/dbt_date to create dim_date
+Add calogica/dbt_date to create dim_date\
 **https://github.com/sdwind/course-dbt/blob/main/greenery/packages.yml**

 ### Part 5:
+Uploaded as part of submission form

 ### Part 6:
 Which products had their inventory change from week 2 to week 3?